morgen-peschke/trans-factsheet/README.md

   woman, nor vice versa.
 If the trans person identifies and passes as being a certain gender, they ought to be treated with the respective pronouns.
 In most contexts, the 'trans-cis' distinction will be about as relevant as the biological-adopted distinction with parents.
 * "You don't have to call someone by their preferred pronouns."
-Yeah and you don't have to flush your poop down the toilet after shitting in a public restroom but it's a respectful thing to do.
+Yeah, and you don't have to flush your poop down the toilet after shitting in a public restroom, but it's a respectful thing to do.

 ---

 ## Bathroom Bills

-**Evidence for the public safety argument in regards to bathroom bills is unsubstantiated in data.
+**Evidence for the public safety argument in regard to bathroom bills is unsubstantiated in data.
 Bathroom bills would give rise to other problems which proponents leave unaddressed as well.
 Also, check out [this resource](https://dynalist.io/d/VuwRennroubDzZWlQrNI-hqO) for additional material on the subject.**